zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/REST_enable_objects/REST_enable_objects.md

 ## Introduction

-In this lab you will use Database Actions to REST enable your function and a custom SQL Statement.
+In this lab you will use Database Actions to REST enable your function and a custom SQL Statement that take in inputs.

 Estimated Lab Time: 10 minutes